oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 After the validation, the Verifier will have the following data for further processing:

 <{{examples/jsonld/verified_contents.json}}

+## Example 5: EUDIW ARF Person Identification Data (PID)  {#person_identification_data}

+This example illustrates how to use the artifacts defined in this specification to secure Person Identification Data (PID) based on the SD-JWT format as defined in [@EUDIW.ARF].

+This example uses the following object as the set of claims that the Issuer is issuing:

+<{{examples/pid/user_claims.json}}

+An issued SD-JWT might look as follows (with Line breaks for formatting only):

+<{{examples/pid/sd_jwt_issuance.txt}}

+The following payload is used for the SD-JWT:

+<{{examples/pid/sd_jwt_payload.json}}

+The Disclosures of this SD-JWT are as follows:

+{{examples/pid/disclosures.md}}

+The Issuer added the following decoy digests:

+{{examples/pid/decoy_digests.md}}

+A presentation of the SD-JWT without a Key Binding JWT that discloses only biometrics based holder binding (`binding` of type `BiometricBinding`) nationality, place of birth and the fact that the person is over 18 years old could look as follows:

+<{{examples/pid/sd_jwt_presentation.txt}}

+After the verification of the data, the Verifier will pass the following result on to the application for further processing:

+<{{examples/pid/verified_contents.json}}

 ## Elliptic Curve Key Used in the Examples